-My name is Chaz Stevens, CEO of ESADoggy.
+My name is Chaz Stevens, Founder of ESADoggy.

 According to HUD’s Fair Housing Act, an emotional support animal letter of recommendation is based on an individual’s “disability and disability-related need” for an assistance animal.

 - An emotional support animal, or assistance animal, is not trained to provide specific services, but provides a supportive/therapeutic effect (i.e. provides structure, physical activity, emotional regulation, etc.).

 - Covered by housing laws and policies (FHA).

 - Allowed at a person’s residence without a pet fee because they are not considered a pet but a requirement for the person’s emotional health and well-being.